CJWorkbench/cjworkbench/integrationtests/git-server/README.md

 Integration tests shouldn't rely on GitHub: we can't pin versions so our tests might pass one day and fail the next.

-Instead, we set up our own git server.
+Instead, we set up our own zipfile server.
 HTTP is the easiest way.

 When developing, we put module code in, say, `modules/columnchart`.

-An integration test can import `http://git-server/columnchart.git`.
+An integration test can import `http://module-zipfile-server/columnchart.git`.

+(`module-zipfile-server` is an HTTP server running in a background thread of the Python integration-test runner.)

 To Add/Update A Module